Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 The `MyLightRandomizer` class extends `Randomizer`, which is the base class for all Randomizers that can be added to a Scenario.
 This base class provides a plethora of useful functions and properties that can help catalyze the process of creating new Randomziers.

 The `OnIterationStart()` function is used for telling the Randomizer what actions to perform at the start of each Iteration of the Scenario.
 As seen in the code block, at the start of each Iteration, this class queries the `tagManager` object for all objects that carry the `MyLightRandomizerTag` component.
-Then, for each object inside the queried list, it first tries to get the `Light` component, and if this component exists, the code sets its intensity to a new random float sampled from `lightIntensityParamter`.
+Then, for each object inside the queried list, it first retrieves the `Light` component, and then sets its intensity to a new random float sampled from `lightIntensityParamter`.

-Note that the `if (light)` line is not a requirement if you only add the `MyLightRandomizerTag` component to objects that have a `Light` component; however, it is good practice to guard against possible mistakes by always making sure a component exists and is not null before try to use it.

 * **Action**: Open `MyLightRandomizerTag.cs` and replace its contents with the code below: